CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 All right, let's go to the Ag question.
 There's really no FX in it and the incremental margin numbers that we've been using historically is weighted to the decline or the increase in NAFTA.
 So you had a quarter with virtually no revenue increase in NAFTA.
 So, other than mix, there's no impact on incremental margins quarter-to-quarter because of that effect, so that's why it's 18% rather than the 25% that we had talked about in the past when the NAFTA market was declining.

 In terms of CV, the negative pricing is a bit of mix.
-As we mentioned in the commentary, we had heavy weighting towards the large fleet deals in heavy segment and more vans rather than over (28:34) in light commercial vehicles.
+As we mentioned in the commentary, we had heavy weighting towards the large fleet deals in heavy segment and more vans rather than cab-over in light commercial vehicles.
 We're still trying to price for a lot of the Euro 6 content.
 Do we expect it to be better in the fourth quarter?
 I think that our expectation is that it will be better in the fourth quarter.
 Can they?
 It's a matter of execution and foreign exchange or whether year-over-year Commercial Vehicles will be better for the full year.
 My expectation is yes, but we need to execute in the fourth quarter.

 Martino De Ambroggi - Equita SIM SpA